MyParcelCOM/docs/content/api/resources/password-resets.md

 +++
 title = "Password Resets"
-weight = 7
+description = "Functionality to create a new password for your account." weight = 7
 +++

 {{< icon fa-file-text-o >}}[API specification](https://docs.myparcel.com/api-specification#/PasswordResets)

-The password resets resource is available in order to change the password for an MyParcel.com `user`.
-You do this by providing the email address of the user you want to be able to change there password.
-If that email is available as an user with MyParcel.com an email with the reset link will be send to that email address.
-With this link the `user` can choose a new password.
-These reset links in the email are one time use and will only be valid for one day.
-If you sent a new link to the same email address that already had a link the old link will no longer work.
+The password reset resource is available in order to change the password for a MyParcel.com user.
+You can initiate a password reset by providing the email address of a user.
+If this email is recognized an email with a password reset link will be sent to that email address.
+The user should visit this link to choose a new password.
+These reset links are one time use and will only be valid for one day.
+If you send a new link to the same email address their old links will no longer work.

 ## Requesting email with password reset link
-You can call the [POST /password-resets](https://docs.myparcel.com/api-specification#/PasswordResets/post_password_resets) endpoint with a email address to send someone the emil with the reset link.
+You can call the [POST /password-resets](https://docs.myparcel.com/api-specification#/PasswordResets/post_password_resets) endpoint with a email address to send someone the email with the reset link.

 #### Sample request
 ```http